Keyser Township, DeKalb County, Indiana

 Keyser Township is one of fifteen townships in DeKalb County, Indiana.
-As of the 2010 census, its population was 7,666 and it contained 3,087 housing units.
+As of the 2020 census, its population was 7,853, up from 7,666 at the 2010 census, and it contained 3,134 housing units.

 History

 Keyser Township had its start in 1876, when the Baltimore and Ohio Railroad constructed a railroad through the area.

 The Samuel Bevier House, Joseph Bowman Farmhouse, Breechbill-Davidson House, Brethren in Christ Church, Orin Clark House, DeKalb County Home and Barn, William Fountain House, Gump House, Edward Kelham House, Charles Lehmback Farmstead, Rakestraw House, and Henry Shull Farmhouse Inn were added to the National Register of Historic Places in 1983.

 Geography

 According to the 2010 census, the township has a total area of 24.02 sqmi, of which 23.96 sqmi (or 99.75%) is land and 0.05 sqmi (or 0.21%) is water.